longemen3000/CachedFunctions.jl/README.md

 Bored of creating your cache each time when having a function `f!(out,x)`?

-Problems defining a higher order jacobian with inplace functions?
+Problems defining a higher-order Jacobian with inplace functions?

 Out of names for the output caches?